zamazan4ik/awesome-pgo/article/article.md

 * PGO works fine without LTO (in normal compilers.
 MSVC does not belong to this family - you cannot use PGO without LTO there).
 So if LTO is too expensive to your build resources (especially if we are talking about FatLTO that consumes A LOT of RAM) - just use PGO without LTO, that's completely fine
 * It's hard to estimate how slow would be your application in the Instrumentation mode without actual testing.
 It hugely depends on the hot paths of your application, number of branches, etc. It's possible to predict based on some metrics of the application.
 But much easier just to test it :) Be careful, some application could be too slow in Instrumentation mode (like ClickHouse, Clangd or LLD)
 * When recompile software, would be useful to recompile 3rd parties with PGO as well.
 Here could be a challenge since often provided by OS packages dependencies are used.
 And it could be challenging to recompile them as well from the scratch (especially if we are talking about C and C++).
 Also, not for every software is obvious to understand - which 3rd parties are rebuilt from the scratch and which are taken from another place (like OS-provided or some package manager like Conan).
-* For reproducibility purposes you can just collect profile and commit it to the repo
+* For reproducibility purposes, you can just collect profile and commit it to the repo

 ## Post-Link time Optimization (PLO)